 “It’s a learning experience for him,” said Johnnie Bryant, the Jazz Summer League coach.
 “He’s in a situation where instead of being the fourth or fifth guy on the scouting report, he’s the guy on the scouting report, and he knows what that feels like and made adjustments accordingly, and that’s going to help him during the season.”

-Lyles opened up the 2016 Las Vegas Summer League with his fourth straight dominate game – 28 point, five rebounds, 7/16 FG, 3/7 three pointers, 11/12 charity stripe performance against the Washington Wizards.
+Lyles opened up the 2016 Las Vegas Summer League with his fourth straight dominate game – 28 point, five rebounds, 7-for-16 FG, 3-of-7 three pointers, 11/12 charity stripe performance against the Washington Wizards.